 Start studying or reviewing with our helpful contents to get good GED Science test score: GED Science Classes Online

 The Science GED test will check whether you can do these things:

 - Analyze and explain textual scientific presentations.

 - Determine the meaning of symbols, terms, and phrases in a scientific presentation.

-- Understand and apply scientific models, theories and processes.
+- Comprehend and apply scientific models, theories, and processes.

 - Use formulas from scientific theories.